Eisaku Satō: Death

-While at a restaurant on 19 May 1975, Satō suffered a massive stroke, resulting in a coma.
+On 19 May 1975, Satō attended a dinner in Shikiraku, a restaurant in Tokyo's Tsukiji district, attended by Fukuda.
+During the event, he suffered a massive stroke, resulting in a coma.
+He was held in an emergency unit in the restaurant for four days before being moved to hospital.
 He died at 12:55 a.m. on 3 June at the Jikei University Medical Center, aged 74.
 After a public funeral, his ashes were buried in the family cemetery at Tabuse.

 Satō was posthumously honored with the Collar of the Order of the Chrysanthemum, the highest honor in the Japanese honors system.